svoop/aipp/README.md

 end
 ```

 For performance, all downloads are cached and subsequent runs will use the cached data rather than fetching the sources anew.
-Each module defines a cache scope, see the [table of modules above](#label-Usage).
-You can discard existing and rebuild caches by use of the `--clean` CLI option.
+Each module defines a cache time window, see the [table of modules above](#label-Usage).
+You can discard existing and rebuild caches by use of the `--clean` command line argument.

 #### Optional `setup` Method